ygemici/osz/docs/fs.md

 Drives will be translated to `/dev/(drive)/` where automount will take care of the rest.
 It is useful for removable media, like `dvd0:`.

 Directory part is a list of directories, separated by '/'.
+A special joker directory name '...' can be used to dive into every sub-directories.
+In that case the first full path that matched will be used.
+Directories can be unions, a special construct [unknown to UNIX](https://github.com/bztsrc/osz/blob/master/docs/posix.md)es.
+It works like the joker, but limits the match to the listed directories.

-Filename can be 111 bytes in length, and may consist of any characters save control characters (<32), delete control (127), separators (device ':', directory '/', version ';' and offset '#'), as well as invalid UTF-8 sequences.
-All other UNICODE characters allowed.
+Filename can be 111 bytes in length, and may consist of any characters save control characters (<32), delete control (127), separators (device ':', directory '/', version ';', offset '#'), as well as invalid UTF-8 sequences.
+Any other UTF-8 encoded UNICODE character allowed.

 Version part by default is ';0' which points to the current version of the file.
 The version ';-1' refers to the version before the current one, ';-2' the version before that and so forth up to 5 pervious versions.